amchisa/JSweeper/README.md

 # JSweeper

-A faithful web-game recreation of Minesweeper for Windows XP.
+A faithful browser-based recreation of the classic Windows XP Minesweeper, built with HTML, CSS, and vanilla JavaScript.

 ## :ledger: Index
 - [About](#beginner-about)
 - [Additional Information](#page_facing_up-additional-information)
 - [Usage](#zap-usage)